PolisanTheEasyNick/PiLED/README.md

 ## Configuring
 You can configure PiLED by editing config file /etc/piled/piled.conf or by copying him into ~/.config/piled.conf and editing at home dir.
-Note that systemd service is running from `nobody` user so it may not find your home directory by $HOME.
+Note that systemd service is not running as any user so it may not find your home directory by $HOME.
 If you want OpenRGB device changing too, do not forget to define `OPENRGB_SERVER` at config file and run `openrgb_configurator` as described at [OpenRGB](#openrgb) section.

 ## OpenRGB